top of page

 Broadly, our research focuses on the ecology of marine invertebrates in the Caribbean.
 This envelopes a wide variety of topics.
 Much of our past research has focused on the behavior of marine parasites, cleaners, and fish associated with those invertebrates.
 We are quickly expanding our research to investigate behaviors and ecology of other marine invertebrates, such as corals, and assessing the feasibility of differrent types of aquaculture in the U.S. Virgin Islands.

-1. Sensory ecology of small marine invertebrates
+Chemical ecology of small marine invertebrates

 All marine organisms rely on chemical signals at some point in their life.
 These chemical signals are typically associated with different fitness-related behaviors, such as food-finding, habitat location, conspecific-finding, or predator avoidance.
+Historically, research into this field has primarily focused on either larger, "charasmatic" organisms or those that have an obvious and direct effect on humans.
+This has left an entire group of "cryptofauna" severely understudied.
+This persists even though smaller organisms (primarily invertebrates) comprise a significant portion of biodiversity and biomass and have been shown to have significant influence in their ecosystems.

 • Instagram